-This is the best Gluten Free White Chicken Chili crockpot recipe I’ve ever eaten.
+This is the best gluten free white chicken chili recipe I’ve ever eaten.
 It’s also a nice change from regular chili.
-I think we can almost all agree that a good Gluten Free White Chicken Chili is one of the best things we could eat!
 So delicious and everyone you serve will be asking for more!

 This gluten-free white chicken chili crockpot soup is so easy to throw together with little prep required and makes a hearty meal for a cold night.
 This is a great soup recipe to make at the beginning of the day and let it cook while you go about your day.
 You will also get to enjoy the lovely aromas filling your home!

 I also love how it is comforting, yet light at the same time.
 This is a dish I bring to family gatherings often because you can get it started ahead of time and let it do its thing and let the flavors all meld together.

 Then it’s easy to serve it at the end and you can make it fancier and “normal” by topping it with sour cream and Fritos for those who want them.
 Chicken is also relatively affordable for large groups of people.

 I also like to make this for my family and then freeze the leftovers for my husband to take to work so he has a home-cooked meal instead of something out of a can.
 I love how filling it is with the Hispanic twist of flavor.
 You can also spice things up a bit by upping the spices and adding some cayenne peppers to it.